maxwell882000/2048Ton/README.md

 This project is a **Mini Telegram App** built using **React**, **TypeScript**, and **Vite**.
 It simulates a 2047 game for Telegram users, with the possibility to add **referrals** and a **referrer** system.
 Users can play 2048 to gain coins, with the option to refer others to the game, earning rewards for both the referrer and the referee.

+## Check Real Example

+To see a real example of this concept, go to the [Telegram Bot Example](https://t.me/T2048Bot).

 ## Features

 - **Coin:** Users play 2048 to get coins and accumulate points.